prometheus-operator/prometheus-operator/TESTING.md

 ./scripts/run-external.sh -c
 ```

-### Building Images and Loading them into your cluster
+### Building images and loading them into your cluster

 #### Using docker with Kind